GStreamer/gstreamer/markdown/tools/gst-launch.md

 ```

 Using `gst-inspect-1.0`, it is possible to discover settings like
-the above for cdparanoiasrc that will tell it to rip the entire CD or
+the above for "cdparanoiasrc" that will tell it to rip the entire CD or
 only tracks of it.
 Alternatively, you can use an URI and `gst-launch-1.0`
 will find an element (such as cdparanoia) that supports that protocol
 for you, e.g.:

 ```
 gst-launch-1.0 [cdda://5] ! lame vbr=new vbr-quality=6 !